1987 1000 km of Jerez

 The 1987 1000 km Jerez was the second round of the 1987 World Sports-Prototype Championship.
 It took place at the Circuito Permanente de Jerez, Spain on March 29, 1987.
+It was the second running of the 1000 km of Jerez as part of the World Sportscar Championship.

 Official results

 Class winners in bold.
 Cars failing to complete 75% of the winner's distance marked as Not Classified (NC).